Award-winning journalist, Brittany Dionne, returns home to Birmingham, AL as a weekend evening anchor and nightside reporter at WBRC FOX6 News.

 A graduate of the University of Alabama at Birmingham and E.B.
 Erwin High School, Brittany has served as a broadcast journalist throughout the Southeast for more than a decade.

-Brittany joined the WBRC FOX6 News team in February of 2019 as a reporter/anchor after serving as a reporter and fill-in Anchor for First Coast News in Jacksonville, FL.
-While in the “Sunshine Sate”, Brittany covered the terrorist attack at Pulse nightclub in Orlando, Hurricane Michael and Hurricane Irma, and the disappearance of the El Faro container ship where 33 sailors perished after the ship sank upon sailing into the path of Hurricane Joaquin.
-While in Jacksonville, Brittany was also part of coverage which earned the news team the prestigious Regional Edward R. Murrow award for Hurricane Matthew coverage.
+Brittany joined the WBRC FOX6 News team in February of 2019 after serving as a reporter and anchor for First Coast News in Jacksonville, FL.
+While in the “Sunshine State”, Brittany covered the terrorist attack at Pulse nightclub in Orlando, Hurricane Michael and Hurricane Irma, and the disappearance of the El Faro container ship where 33 sailors perished after the ship sank upon sailing into the path of Hurricane Joaquin.
+While in Jacksonville, Brittany was also part of coverage that earned the news team the prestigious Regional Edward R. Murrow award for Hurricane Matthew coverage.
 Her contributions also led to several team members winning Emmys for coverage of the Pulse nightclub mass shooting.

 Brittany began her journalism career in Columbus, GA at ABC/FOX affiliate WTVM News Leader 9.
-While in Columbus, Brittany served as lead legal reporter and fill-in anchor.
-She also covered Fort Benning where she spent countless hours documenting life on post for our nations hero’s.
+While in Columbus, Brittany served as a lead legal reporter and fill-in anchor.
+She also covered Fort Benning where she spent countless hours documenting life on post for our nation's heroes.

 Brittany enjoys playing tennis, spending time with her family and pup "Gizmo", and reading.